AaronRuizMoraUK/DirectX11-Course/README.md

 - `ShaderCompiler` is a separate class that generates shader bytecode and `Shader` will consume shader bytecode.
 This way `Shader` is not tied to an specific method of shader compilation, simplifying the effort to add support for *offline* shader compilation in the future.
 - Assets only have generic data imported from the files in the Assets folder, they do not include DirectX or Graphics structures.
 For example, `TextureAsset` has a buffer (bytes) with the image imported from file, but it doesn't include a graphics' Texture.
 Another example is `MeshAsset`, it has the list of positions, indices, etc. imported from FBX or GLTF files, but it doesn't include a graphics' Buffer.
 This keeps the assets system nicely decoupled from graphics structures.
 Other classes (for example Renderer's `Object`) will use the assets, load their data and then construct their necessary structures from them.
 - `MeshAsset` imports all meshes from the file and not just the first one.
-- `Camera` only handles view/projection matrices and camera updates, it doesn't include any DirectX or Graphics structure.
+- `Camera` just handles view/projection matrices and camera updates, it doesn't include any DirectX or Graphics structure.
 This decouples the camera from graphics.
 Instead, the renderer's scene will get the view/projection matrices from the camera and it's the scene's responsibility to update the constant buffers for the shaders.

-Unfortunately the course was taken down in Udemy while I was doing the last section, so I had to fill some gaps to bring everything together.
-I added the following to finish up the engine.
+- Implemented [Blinn-Phong illumination model](https://en.wikipedia.org/wiki/Blinn%E2%80%93Phong_reflection_model) in Pixel Shader.
+- Implemented [Normal mapping](https://en.wikipedia.org/wiki/Normal_mapping) to provide more detailed surfaces to objects.

+In the last section of the course, when everything is coming together, I made a slightly different design:

 - In order to know what resources the shaders expect and in what slots they should be bound to, the shader compiler gathers reflection data from the shader to provide a `ShaderResourceLayout`.
 - The `Pipeline` class (which has the shaders for each stage: vertex, pixel, etc.) uses the `ShaderResourceLayout` from each shader to create a `PipelineResourceBindings` object.
 The pipeline produces `PipelineResourceBindings` objects which can be filled with resources by slot or by the variable name in the shader.
 - `Renderer` handles the device, swap chain, main frame buffer and a scene.
 - `PipelineObject` has the `Pipeline` and the binding of resources via several `PipelineResourceBindings` objects (per Scene, per Material, per Object).
 - A `Scene` is what brings all together, handling a `PipelineObject`, the binding of resources and the drawing of all objects in the scene.
 It uses a `CommandList` to record all the commands asynchronously.
-- `main.cpp` will create the Window, the Renderer, the Camera and the Objects.
+- `main.cpp` will instantiate an `Application`, which has the Window, the Renderer, the Camera and the Objects.
 It'll get the Scene from the renderer and add the objects and the camera to it.
-Then in a loop it'll update the camera, render the scene and present.
+Finally, `Application` runs the main loop where it'll update the camera, render the scene and present it.
-- Implemented [Blinn-Phong illumination model](https://en.wikipedia.org/wiki/Blinn%E2%80%93Phong_reflection_model) in Pixel Shader.
-- Implemented [Normal mapping](https://en.wikipedia.org/wiki/Normal_mapping) to provide more detailed surfaces to objects.

 ## 3rdParty Libraries